Nobuo Uematsu: Freelancer (2004–present)

 Uematsu appeared five times in the top 20 of the annual Classic FM Hall of Fame.
 In 2012, "Aerith's Theme", written by Uematsu for Final Fantasy VII, was voted into the number 16 position in the annual Classic FM (UK) "Hall of Fame" top 300 chart.
 This was accompanied by "Dancing Mad" and "To Zanarkand".
 It was the first time that a piece of music written for a video game had appeared in the chart.
 In 2013, music from the Final Fantasy series received even greater support and was voted into the third position on the Classic FM Hall of Fame.
 Uematsu and his Final Fantasy music subsequently appeared at number seven in 2014, number nine in 2015, and number 17 in 2016.

 In September 2018, Uematsu announced that he would take a hiatus in order to recover from work fatigue, which led to him being hospitalized.
 He composed the main theme for 2020's Final Fantasy VII Remake, "Hollow".
 Sakaguchi said that Uematsu's work on 2021's Fantasian could be his last major game score due to health issues.
 In a video posted to the Fantasian Twitter account on October 15, 2024, Uematsu announced that this was his last project as a video game composer.
 This was later clarified on his Twitter account that he was not retiring from video game music entirely, but rather scaling back his involvement.
 He explained that while he would no longer take on full game soundtracks due to the time commitment, he would still be open to composing individual pieces, such as theme songs.
+Merregnon: Heart of Ice, a symphonic fairy tale scored by Uematsu and recorded by the London Symphony Orchestra, was released by Decca Records on June 19, 2026.